ygeo/url-sniper/docs/md/Issues.md

 ### 2.1.
 Creation of visual deliverables
 This seciton describes the creation of visual diagrams.
 Note that order of the execution of this activities is important

+#### 2.1.1. create an overall concept diagram
+The diagram should answer the question visually:
+"What is this ?!"
+Should be presented in the ReadMe.md:
+Should have the Developer actor: should present:
+- docker
+- url-sniper
+- applications
+- urls
+- test runs